Screen Shot 2021-08-15 at 9.15.17 PM.png

 Overview

-Tasks: Designing, Wireframing, Planning
+Tasks: Designing, Wireframing, Prototyping

 Time Frame: 2 Week Sprint